Agenda

 12:00 – 12:40 PM

 The Allen is a six-acre mixed-use development located just west of downtown Houston along the Buffalo Bayou.
-Master-planned and designed by HOK, the project features a 35-story tower housing a luxury hotel and private residences, complemented by a four-story retail pavilion.
-The design draws inspiration from its proximity to Buffalo Bayou Park, with the buildings’ sleek, contoured forms reflecting the bayou’s organic flow.
-Elevated terraces and ground-level patios connect seamlessly to the park’s trails and greenways.
-An innovative cladding system, a first in the United States, unifies the retail pavilion and tower podium, offering a cohesive and modern aesthetic.
+Master-planned and designed by HOK, this landmark project features a 35-story tower housing a luxury hotel and private residences, complemented by a four-story retail pavilion.
+Drawing inspiration from its proximity to Buffalo Bayou Park, the sleek, contoured forms of the buildings reflect the bayou’s organic flow, seamlessly integrating with the surrounding trails and greenways through elevated terraces and ground-level patios.
+A groundbreaking cladding system, the first of its kind in the United States, unifies the retail pavilion and tower podium, creating a distinctive undulating aesthetic reminiscent of the bayou.
+Additionally, the tower’s multi-material façade system highlights its stacked program components while ensuring cost-effectiveness and energy efficiency.
+With its forward-thinking design and sustainable features, The Allen makes a bold and modern statement in Houston’s skyline.

 Moderated by: Gary Machicek